MITSustainableDesignLab/globi/docs/tutorials/run-simulations/simulation_tasking.md

 !!! note

-    the commands in this guide are the same for macOS, linux, and windows (using a unix‑like shell such as git bash or wsl).
+    the commands in this guide are the same for macOS, linux, and windows (using a unix-like shell such as git bash or wsl).

 ---